 We are all looking for that special someone to share our lives with… that certain someone who "fits" as if he or she was meant to be there.
-This exquisite person who is our one true love; the person designed as our match; our soul mate.
+This exquisite person who is our one true love, the person designed as our match: our soul mate.

 The endless search for perfection often leaves these singles alone; more married to the search than they are to an actual relationship.
 Those who find healthy relationships discover the secret, that our soul mate isn’t actually perfect, but rather that person is "perfect" for us, flaws and all.

-When someone takes a look over their life and realizes that they have been single for longer than they wished, often the search for the perfect mate is the cause.
+When someone takes a look at their life and realizes that they have been single for longer than they wished, often the search for the perfect mate is the cause.
 The very concept of a "perfect" match sets up the seeker for failure because all humans are flawed.

-If you have been looking for love and struggling to find it, perhaps you’re stuck in “singlehood” because you’re walking around with a mistaken belief that there is one, and only one, true soul mate out there for you.
-The truth is, there isn’t just one match for you, there are hundreds of them.
 People who meet your criteria for emotional, physical, intellectual and spiritual connections and who are looking for the same things you are from life and love.
 You just have to open your eyes and your mind to them.
-To do this, let’s take a look at what a “soul mate” really is.

 A soul mate has been described as a person with whom one has a feeling of deep or natural affinity, similarity, love, intimacy, sexuality, spirituality, or compatibility.
 Sometimes the terms "twin flame" or "twin soul" are used to describe the ultimate soul mate.